Perspectivism: Precursors and early developments

 In Western languages, scholars have found perspectivism in the philosophies of Heraclitus (c.
 540 – c.
 480 BCE), Protagoras (c.
 490 – c.
 420 BCE), Michel de Montaigne (1533 – 1592 CE), and Gottfried Leibniz (1646 – 1716 CE).
 The origins of perspectivism have also been found to lie also within Renaissance developments in philosophy of art and its artistic notion of perspective.
 In Asian languages, scholars have found perspectivism in Buddhist, Jain, and Daoist texts.
 Anthropologists have found a kind of perspectivism in the thinking of some indigenous peoples.
+Some theologians believe John Calvin interpreted various scriptures in a perspectivist manner.

 Ancient Greek philosophy

 The Western origins of perspectivism can be found in the pre-Socratic philosophies of Heraclitus and Protagoras.
 In fact, a major cornerstone of Plato's philosophy is his rejection and opposition to perspectivism—this forming a principal element of his aesthetics, ethics, epistemology, and theology.
 The antiperspectivism of Plato made him a central target of critique for later perspectival philosophers such as Nietzsche.